 This comedy-drama offers a playful depiction of travel as we follow two male friends, Jack and Miles, on their trip to California’s wine country as a last hurrah before Jack’s wedding.
 The amusing friendship between these two men consists of unapologetic honesty and witty humor as we see both men attempting to better the other.

-Aside from the understated comedy, the film also delves into a variety of connections, form friendships, and emotional bonds, to broken and lustful relationships.
-The romantic setting reflects elements of sentimentality which helps the men get caught up in this charming world, despite their hidden deception.
-The environment, alongside the consumption of wine, also propels desires for intimacy, as well as helping to reveal inner truths and pain.
+Aside from the understated comedy, the film also delves into a variety of connections, from friendships, and emotional bonds, to broken and lustful relationships.
+The romantic setting reflects elements of sentimentality that help the men get caught up in this charming world, despite their hidden deception.
+The environment, alongside the consumption of wine, also propels desires for intimacy, as well as helps to reveal inner truths and pain.
 All in all, we are able to see the comical complexities within friendships and how relationships have the power to break you or save you.

 18. Lost in Translation (2003)

 A tale of contrasts, Lost in Translation uses oppositions and differences to highlight disparate perspectives and truths.
 Scarlett Johansson stars as Charlotte and Billy Murray as Bob – two very different individuals with one thing in common; they are both lost in life and looking for some direction or purpose.
 Set in Tokyo, the culture shock combined with the inability to speak the language only adds to the sense of feeling lost, both internally and externally.